harschell/occipital-bridge/README.md

  ### Known Issues
   - **IN-APP SCANNING (v2.0) MAY PERFORM SLOWER THAN EXPECTED.
-After researching realize very odd behavior (potential throttling) with iOS.
+After researching the issue we realized very odd behavior (potential CPU throttling) with iOS.
 This will be fixed in a future release.**
   - In v2.0, stereo has higher latency than is needed.
 We will improve latency in a future build.